PraisesPJMT/Awesome-Books-ES6/README.md

 # Awesome Books

-> "Awesome books" is a simple website that displays a list of books and allows you to add and remove books from that list.
+> "Awesome books" is a simple website that displays a list of books and allows you to add and remove books from that list!

 ## Built With (Linter)